jiripospisil/parsley-rails/README.md

 ## Versions

 The gem follows Parsley.js' versions.
-If the gem version is `2.0.0.0`, then `2.0.0` is the version of Parsley.js and `0` is the patch level of the gem itself.
+If the gem's version is `2.0.0.0`, then `2.0.0` is a version of Parsley.js and `0` is a patch level of the gem itself.

 ## Contributing